Repo 105

 What to Watch

-- DTCC GCF repo volume data around March 31, June 30, September 30, and December 31.
+- DTCC GCF repo volume data around March 31, June 30, September 30, and December 31, persistent volume spikes in the final days of each quarter warrant scrutiny.

 Frequently Asked Questions

-▶Is Repo 105 still legal after post-2008 accounting reforms?
+▶Is Repo 105 still used today after post-2008 regulatory reforms?

 Repo 105 is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Repo 105 is influencing current positions.